Q. When is the best time to do the fellowship?

 Q. Is it possible to conduct one’s project in the laboratory of an investigator at the MBL rather than in the Grass Lab?

-The MBL has a rich environment of summer investigators and year-round researchers in a most areas of the life-sciences.
+The MBL has a rich and growing environment of summer investigators and year-round, resident researchers in a most areas of the life-sciences.
 Formal and informal applications are strongly endorsed and encouraged by the Grass Foundation.
-Strengths at the MBL include deep sequencing, super resolution imaging, neuroscience and environmental studies.
+Strengths at the MBL include among others deep sequencing, super resolution imaging, neuroscience and environmental studies.

 Q. Are there restrictions on the types of research animals and experimental techniques permitted at MBL?